Arbitrary8481/family-chat/README.md

 **Custom emoji** — Upload your own emoji from Settings and use them anywhere the regular emoji picker appears.

+**Calendar integration** - Integrates directly with your home assistant calendar.
+However if you have more than one you can control which calendars it displays from the admin panel.
+Want to add a calendar item from a discussion with the family?
+Just click the calendar button in the messaging interface to do so!

 **File & screenshot sharing** — Attach a file with the 📎 button, or just paste a screenshot straight from your clipboard (Ctrl+V / Cmd+V) — no need to save it to disk first.

 **Clickable links** — URLs posted in a message become real, clickable links automatically.